men-mvc/dependencies/readme.md

 ![Alt text](logo.png?raw=true "MEN MVC")

-This is the repository for storing the packages/ dependencies for the [MEN MVC](http://menmvc.com/) framework.
+This is the repository for dependencies for the [MEN MVC](http://menmvc.com/) framework.

 ### Packages
 - `cache` - packages/cache